Impact of habitat destruction on wildlife

 Threatened and endangered species in the United States

-A states-eye view
+A state’s eye view

 Attwater's Prairie Chicken

-Attwater’s Prairie Chicken.
-(George Lavendowski, USFWS; PD)
+Attwater’s Greater Prairie Chicken (John Magera / USFWS; PD)

 Ocelot

 Territorial animals, young Ocelots go in search of a suitable territory of their own when they leave their mothers at about one year of age.
-Unfortunately, every year several of them are hit by cars as they cross roads within the refuge.
-The Ocelot requires a very wild, naturalized environment to survive and most of the area around the refuge has been stripped of vegetation.
+Unfortunately, every year, several of them are hit by cars as they cross roads within the refuge.
+The Ocelot requires a very wild, naturalized environment to survive, and most of the area around the refuge has been stripped of vegetation.
 There’s no place else for them to go.

 Whooping Crane

-Black-footed ferret.
-(USDA; cc by 2.0)
+Black-footed Ferret (USDA; CC BY 2.0)

 Captive Red Wolf.

-Captive Red Wolf. (pdza_rw5 : Flickr; cc by 2.0)
+Captive Red Wolf (pdza_rw5 / Flickr; CC BY 2.0)

 Red-bellied Cooter turtle

 Scientists warn us that the complete loss of too many species, or even a drastic reduction in their populations, may have an unforeseen disastrous effect on humans later.
 Earth has had numerous extinction events, both large and small, during the hundreds of millions of years since life first appeared.
-But, always before there has been intervening time for it to recover its biodiversity.
-On a moral level, there’s also the issue of whether it’s right to wipe out other species because they inconvenience us, or for sport.

 Plants are crying out, too

 How did this happen?
-In much the same way humans have impacted animals — the conversion of wilderness to agricultural land, development, logging, and the unwise introduction of alien species that crowd out native species.
+In much the same way humans have impacted animals—the conversion of wilderness to agricultural land, development, logging, and the unwise introduction of alien species that crowd out native species.

 Mead's Milkweed, Asclepias meadii, threatened species

-We can ensure that plants and animals stop disappearing as a result of human actions, through communal, concerted effort.
+We can ensure that plants and animals stop disappearing as a result of human actions through communal, concerted effort.
 Many expert groups around the world are trying.
-We can personally help slow the extinction rate by doing what we can, where we can: Donate time and money to conservation groups; contact political leaders and influential businesspeople; and create backyard wildlife habitats, where, under our own stewardship, wildlife and native plants will be safe.
+We can personally help slow the extinction rate by doing what we can, where we can.
+Donate time and money to conservation groups; contact political leaders and influential businesspeople; and create backyard wildlife habitats where, under our own stewardship, wildlife and native plants will be safe.

 REST IN PEACE